CENG501-Projects/CENG501-Fall2024/AgusBotasun/Readme.md

 ### 2. Multi-Agent Structure

 The **Multi-Agent Structure (Ensemble)** is a core component of the RDE framework.
-The main idea is maintaining a group of agents, each with its own Q-network and optimizer, while sharing a centralized replay buffer.
-This structure tries to achieve diversity in learning while eliminating performance collapses in case of a agent's reset by depending other agents in the ensemble.
+The main idea is to maintain a group of agents, each with its own Q-network and optimizer while sharing a centralized replay buffer.
+This structure tries to achieve diversity in learning while eliminating performance collapses in case of an agent's reset by depending on other agents in the ensemble.
 Below are the key details of the implementation:

 1. **Ensemble of Agents**
     - The implementation creates $N$ agents, each with an identical neural network architecture but independently initialized parameters.
-    - Each agent interacts with the environment, contributes to the shared replay buffer.
+    - Each agent interacts with the environment and contributes to the shared replay buffer.
     - Each agent has its own Q-network and target network that are independently updated using the shared replay buffer.
     - Each agent has its own optimizer, which allows independent gradient updates.